syedfquadri/portfolio/README.md

 	- Experience/Study (illustrated in timeline and gallery)
 	- Skills/Tech_stack/Technology
 		- Knows
-		- Knows how to tinker
+		- Knows how to tinker/Debug
 		- Learning/Would like to learn
 	- Projects (Professional)
 	- References (Download on Request)